apsarabishwokarma/webdev-roadmap/interview-prep/javascript/JS-dataType.md

 - used to create interactive and dynamic web pages.
 - It is a versatile language that can be used for both front-end and back-end development.
 With the rise of frameworks and libraries like React, Angular, and Node.js.

+###### comment in JavaScript

+- it is part of the code that is not executed and is used to provide explanations, notes, or annotations within the code.
+- Comments are ignored by the JavaScript engine and do not affect the functionality of the program.
+- They are typically used to improve code readability and maintainability by providing context and explanations for other developers who may be reading or working on the code in the future.

 ### 2. What is Value in JavaScript?What are the different Value Types in JavaScript?

 - Value is the piece of data that can be stored , retrieved and manipulated in a program.